Dibido/WoR-CareRobot/vision/agv_parser/README.md

 # Agv Parser
-Parses the AGV position message recieved from the AGV gateway to a ROS topic.
+Parses the AGV position message received from the AGV gateway to a ROS topic.
 Can be started with any Serial port by doing the following:
 rosrun agv_parser agv_parser_main /dev/ttyUSB2
 When the serial port is not given it tries to open /dev/ttyUSB1
 ## Pre-condition:
-No data is being recieved from the AGV.
+No data is being received from the AGV.
 ## Post-condition:
-An AGV message is recieved through the terminal in the folowing format : "#S#[value]", example : "#S#0.22573".
+An AGV message is received through the terminal in the folowing format : "#S#[value]", example : "#S#0.22573".
 An AGVSpeed message is output on the /sensor/agv topic.
 ## Known issues
 * The serial handler is a blocking while loop, could be changed to an asynchronous version with callbacks.